bigdata-i523/hid315/notebook.md

    (9/25/17) - Attended Monday call with Professor (10/1/17) - Attended Monday call with Professor (10/4/17) - Attended Wednesday call with Professor and TA.
+   (10/6/17) - Attended Friday call.
+   (10/9/17) - Attended Monday call and worked through my own errors of renaming a zip file that causes issues along with others.